 Virta’s Engineering team was tasked with ensuring that patients get support when they need it and that Virta is reliably and privately tracking data about its patients’ health.
 With patient data tracking and analytics being part of its core competencies, compliance is critical.
 The engineering team had to find a way to be compliant, empower the clinic, and provide patients with the best experience and outcomes.

-As a company that supports patients through a combination of sophisticated machine learning, highly trained expert coaches, medical doctors, continuous remote monitoring, and a mobile application, Virta’s team knew they would need something to help them build and deploy their applications quickly, scale their operations efficiently, and keep everything secure, which is why they chose Aptible Deploy.
+As a company that supports patients through a combination of sophisticated machine learning, highly trained expert coaches, medical doctors, continuous remote monitoring, and a mobile application; Virta’s team knew they would need something to help them build and deploy their applications quickly, scale their operations efficiently, and keep everything secure.
+That's why they chose Aptible Deploy.

 Virta’ ambitious goal of aiming to reverse diabetes in 100 million people by 2025 meant that they would need to focus on building personalized support--at scale.
 Reliance on specialized coaches and medical doctors is difficult to scale out.
 “Our biggest challenge is how to we get from thousands of patients to millions.
 We cannot scale our human interactions to 1 million patients or even 100,000 patients because of the amount of health coaches we would need.” said Justin Ryan, DevOps Engineer at Virta.